GigaCash/GigaCash-Masternode-Setup/README.md

 * Type: `sudo apt-get update`  ENTER
 * Wait until this has finished
 * Type: `sudo apt-get upgrade` ENTER
-* Type "y" if the system ask for the confirmation of updating the system.
+* Type "y" if the system asks you, so you can update the system.

 > Now we will use the easy setup Masternode Script<br>